deepakbhagat7/final-Backend/readme.md

 Refres token
 refresh token is same in database and clinet side... suppose user logged out un expectidely..then with the help of refresh token user didn't have to login again.  refresh token can be used for login

+Access Token - Short lived, not stored in db
+Refresh Token - Long lived, stored in db
+When access token expires, the frontend sends the refresh token to the backend to validate user (login), once again.